veronimo669/jquery/README.md

 🛠️ Configuration Options

-You can modify these settings at the top of the script: javascript

 const CONFIG = {
     verbose: true,        // Show detailed console output
     autoExploit: true,    // Automatically attempt exploitation